mansenfranzen/autodoc_pydantic/docs/source/configuration.rst

 .. warning::

-   Fields containing custom objects may not be serializable which breaks schema generation.
-   How to handle this case can be defined via :ref:`Show Schema JSON Error Strategy <autodoc_pydantic_settings_show_json_error_strategy>`.
+   Fields containing custom objects may not be JSON serializable.
+This will break the schema generation by default.
+However, it can be handled via  :ref:`Show Schema JSON Error Strategy <autodoc_pydantic_settings_show_json_error_strategy>`.

 .. _autodoc_pydantic_settings_show_json_error_strategy:

 Show Schema JSON Error Strategy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Define the behaviour in case a pydantic field breaks the pydantic settings schema
+Define error handling in case a pydantic field breaks pydantic settings schema
-generation because it is not JSON serializable.
+generation.
+This occurs if a pydantic field is not JSON serializable.

 :conf.py: *autodoc_pydantic_settings_show_json_error_strategy*